 With traditional expense reports, that sortation would be impossible.
 Real time expense reporting unpacks the data inside an expense report and makes it responsive to your needs.
 The method eliminates 80% of your review time and makes reporting much more powerful.

 Why can’t you enforce your policy before expenses are submitted?

 Real time expense reporting also means real time policy enforcement.
 Because the system processes a stream of individual expenses, software can act as a gatekeeper for each one.
 Whenever the system detects an exception, it either flags the expense as a rule violation or prevents the expense from being submitted at all, depending on the Finance team’s settings.
 No other expenses are affected when this happens, because they’re all independent of one another.

-Applying your policy on an granular level gives you critical control over your expenses.
-Every expense in your system either adheres to the rules or has been surfaced as warranting a closer look.
+Applying your policy on a granular level gives you immense control over your expenses.
+Every expense in your system either adheres to the rules or has been surfaced, by the software, as warranting a closer look.
 Fraud is easier to detect and budgets are easy to impose.
 Better yet, it’s not you who has to be vigilant against expense violations.
 The system does it for you.

 Traditional expense reports can’t proactively enforce policy.
 They’re black boxes of expenses that hide their contents until the reviewer opens them up.
 This costs not only review efficiency, but control.
 Real time expense reporting is the only system that provides airtight control on each expense, which is why teams using Abacus approve 83% of their expenses without needing to edit any information.

 Why can’t you route expenses only to the right approvers?